robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 ### RBT Insertion

-Let *p* denote the parent, *g* the grandparent, *u* the uncle, and *n* the new node to be inserted.
+- Let *p* denote the parent, *g* the grandparent, *u* the uncle, and *n* the new node to be inserted.-

-If *p* is black, we can just insert a red child directly.
+- If *p* is black, we can just insert a red child directly.

-If *p* is red, we will insert a red *n* then clean up the tree.
+- If *p* is red, we will insert a red *n* then clean up the tree.
 In this case, *g* must be black (because the tree cannot have two red nodes in a row).

 **Case 1 – red uncle**